silentgameplays/Manhunt-fix-Windows-10/README.md

 Manhunt-Fix-Windows-10-for-all-builds

 How to get Manhunt working on Windows 10:
 # NB!
-For each build of Windows 10 starting from 1809,1909 there is a separate folder for fixes!The latest and "greatest" Windows 10 build fixes are without a folder,copy/paste the fixes depending on wich build you have!
+For each build of Windows 10 starting from 1809,1909 there is a separate folder for fixes!The latest and "greatest" Windows 10 build fixes are without a folder,copy/paste the fixes depending on the Windows 10 build you have!

 1.Install through Steam